Egg Recipients Stages

 While the hormone supplements are being given, a period will not occur, but this does not necessarily mean pregnancy has started to develop.
 Two weeks after the embryo transfer a urine pregnancy test is carried out.
 If this is positive, a scan is performed two weeks later to ensure that the pregnancy is inside the womb and that the fetal heartbeat can be seen.
 The hormone tablets and injections are continued until approximately 10 weeks of pregnancy.

 If the pregnancy test is negative the hormones are stopped and a period starts approximately 2 to 3 days later.
-Another attempt at treatment is possible but other couples who have not yet had treatment will be given priority, so a further wait, which may be lengthy, can be expected.
 However if you have spare embryos in storage a frozen embryo transfer can usually be arranged within the next few months.
 A review appointment with your consultant will be arranged following unsuccessful treatment.